 Most online games allow gamers to chat with other players.
 Some people misuse the chat feature to harass others online.

-A research study conducted by Jami Cotler and Meg Fryling found that out of 936 adolescents who were asked about what could be the major causes of cyberbullying in online gaming environments, more than 80 percent said that ‘anonymity’ was the reason.
+A research study conducted by Jami Cotler and Meg Fryling found that out of 936 adolescents who were asked about the major causes of cyberbullying in online gaming environments, more than 80 percent said that ‘anonymity’ was the reason.
 ‘Ignorance’ was found to be the second biggest reason with around 76 percent and ‘no fear of punishment’ came third with around 74 percent as shown below.

 The study also found that students who are perpetrators or victims of cyberbullying were twice as likely to have been exposed to violent video games.
 Around 6% of the survey participants also stated that the game design was a major cause of cyberbullying.